krootee/Ghost/README.md

 Since the I2C IR sensors I'm using all have the same I2C address I need to multiplex between them using an I2C mux.

 The multiplexer is an TCA9548APWR with eight channels.
-In Rev1 I'm using a multiplexer with footprint TSSOP (7.8 x 4.4 mm).
+In Rev 1 I'm using a multiplexer with footprint TSSOP (7.8 x 4.4 mm).
 In future revisions I'm considering changing to TCA9548ARGER which has a VQFN footprint (4 x 4 mm).
-They both have 24 pins.
+They both have 24 pins, but NOT the same pin configuration.

 The IR sensors are eight Sharp GP2Y0E02B, which uses I2C.
 It has range 4-50cm.